mylovedsystem/IntrotoIIIF/content/introduction.md

 2. Understand the IIIF Manifest
 3. Recognize the four APIs of IIIF

-{: .highlight
 Activity: Reflection
 Take a few moments to consider the digital tools you have used in the past to look up artworks.
 What did you like about those tools?
 What were their limitations?
-How could they have been improved? }
+How could they have been improved? {: .prereq}

+Please create a GitHub account and install Bash and Git before the workshop.
+See Setup for instructions. {: .prereq}

 {: .highlight